-A 1995 film based on the notorious comic book series Tank Girl, starring Lori Petty as Tank Girl, Malcolm McDowell as Keslee, Naomi Watts as Jet Girl and... rapper Ice-T as a mutant kangaroo.
+A 1995 film based on the notorious comic book series Tank Girl, starring Lori Petty as Tank Girl, Malcolm McDowell as Kesslee, Naomi Watts as Jet Girl and... rapper Ice-T as a human/kangaroo mutant hybrid.

 The film provides examples of: